Hypothyroidism: Symptoms, causes, and treatments

-As an endocrinologist, Dr. Kelly Mandagere is involved in studying, diagnosing and treating conditions of the endocrine system.
-This network of glands and hormones has widespread effects on the body that include regulating growth, metabolism, reproduction, and sexual development.
+The Boulder Medical Center endocrinology team diagnoses and treats conditions and diseases of the endocrine system.
+This network of glands and hormones has widespread effects on the body, including regulating growth, metabolism, reproduction, and sexual development.

 What is hypothyroidism?

-Dr. Mandagere: The thyroid gland is vital to our metabolism, growth and maturation.
-Located at the front part of the neck and shaped like a butterfly, our thyroid helps regulate many body functions by releasing hormones into the bloodstream.
+The thyroid gland is vital to our metabolism, growth, and maturation.
+Located at the front of the neck and shaped like a butterfly, our thyroid helps regulate many body functions by releasing hormones into the bloodstream.

 If too little thyroid hormone is produced, our body can slow down.
 This condition is called hypothyroidism.